The Benefits of the Brewer’s Yeast Diet

 - Don’t forget to read the directions on the package so you know the recommended amounts to add to each food.

 - Be sure to lead a healthy lifestyle.
-Adding brewer’s yeast to your diet isn’t enough – you need to get exercise two or three times a week, drink two liters of water every day, and avoid certain foods that are fried or contain refined sugars and flour.
+Following the brewer’s yeast diet isn’t enough – you need exercise two or three times a week, drink two liters of water every day, and avoid certain foods that are fried or contain refined sugars and flour.
 This will help you see the best results, and in less time.